10-3-pursuit/lab-express-crud-frontend/README.md

 ### Integrating Create Functionality

 - [x] On the backend, add a POST route to handle data creation requests.
-- [x] Test the POST route with Postman
+- [x] Test the POST route with Postman - also test with cURL
 - [x] On the frontend, create a Form component with controlled inputs for data submission.
 - [] Implement form submission handling to POST data to the backend.